jamesaud/seismic-analysis-toolbox/README.md

 Pretty messy right now, I'll clean up the Repo at the end of this internship.

+(I accidentally deleted the repo's history, there should be a few hundred commits)

 ### Neural Nets for earthquake recognition

 1. Retrieving and processing the data: